October 10, 2019

 2. Manual processes are at risk of human error.

 Garbage In = Garbage Out.
 If the users don’t input data correctly, the output may be wrong and you are basing critical supply decisions on bad data.
 Additionally, any mistakes in formulas or incorrect links of cells can cause an error in the output.
 Actuals from IRT and manufacturing systems are copied and pasted with a risk of error as well.
 Particularly when the timing is critical and decisions need to be made fast, the potential for human error increases.

 A case can be made to use Excel for simple studies, or for early feasibility planning.
 However, its value is limited by its difficulty to create scenario models.
 Changing different parameters to do an impact analysis and then changing it back is not an easy task.

 Almost every study design is unique and therefore each study demand and supply model is unique.
 As a result, there is not a high level of reusability of work from study to study creating labor-intensive processes – especially with tools such as excel.
 Again, Excel is powerful but its weakness is the stability and maintenance of formulas and the ability to use for future studies.

 It is risky to put all your eggs in one basket, that of the Excel model creator.
-Change in inevitable in any industry.
-People change roles, have leaves of absences, leave companies.
+Change is inevitable in any industry.
+People change roles, have leaves of absence, and leave companies.
 What if the expertise behind the model leaves with them?
 Having a tool that doesn’t rely on an SME can be very beneficial for the longevity of your trial.

 Fundamentally, we believe clinical trial forecasting tools should be quick to build, quickly adapt to changes, fully automated and scalable and offer in-depth scenario planning – as well as easy to use.

-Interested in discussing further?
+Interested in discussing this further?
 Contact us to start a conversation today.